Storiesbyharshit/Contextual-Chatbot-in-PyTorch/README.md

 ```
 ## Customize
 Have a look at [intents.json](intents.json).
 You can customize it according to your own use case.
 Just define a new `tag`, possible `patterns`, and possible `responses` for the chat bot.
 You have to re-run the training whenever this file is modified.
+Each conversational intent contains:
++ a tag (a unique name)
++ patterns (sentence patterns for our neural network text classifier)
++ responses (one will be used as a response)
 ```console
 {
   "intents": [